Surajv311/mDumpSWE/Books_ResearchPapers_read/README_book1.md

 Normally, the Spark UI is only available while a SparkContext is running, so how can you get to it after your application crashes or ends?
 To do this, Spark includes a tool called the Spark History Server that allows you to reconstruct the Spark UI and REST API, provided that the application was configured to save an event log.

-Then disucss on debuggin techiniques, errors one may get (OOM, )
+Then disucss on debuggin techiniques, errors one may get (OOM, unexpected null, serialization error)